pjpiedmont/ECE443/README.md

 ### Project 2 ###

-Demonstrates FreeRTOS task scheduling and priorities using LEDA -- LEDD.
+Demonstrates FreeRTOS task scheduling and priorities using LEDA-LEDD.
 Each LED is operated at different times by a different task, some of which are tied to BTN1.

 ### Project 3 ###